Skip to Main Content

 A Christmas Carol Graphic Novel by

-These literary masterpieces are made easy and interesting.
-This series features classic tales retold with color illustrations to introduce literature to struggling readers.
-Each 64-page eBook retains key phrases and quotations from the original classics.
+Designed to introduce literature to new readers, this graphic novel in eBook retains key phrases and quotations from the original classic.
 A Christmas Carol is without question one of Charles Dickens' greatest works.
 This extremely popular story introduces some of the most timeless, internationally known characters such as Scrooge, the unforgettable miser; Bob Cratchit, the underpaid clerk; and Tiny Tim, Cratchit's frail, loving son.

 A christmas carol by

 Full eBook version of a Christmas Carol.
 But students can change the font and background for easy reading.
 A Christmas Carol is a tale of redemption and a critique on Victorian society, Dickens' atmospheric novella follows the miserly, penny-pinching Ebenezer Scrooge who views Christmas as 'humbug'.
 It is only through a series of eerie, life-changing visits from the ghost of his deceased business partner Marley and the spirits of Christmas past, present and future that he begins to see the error of his ways.

 A dramatisation of Dickens' classic story about Ebenezer Scrouge's encounter with the Ghosts of Christmas Past, Present and Future narrated by Miriam Margolyes.